-- "Process finished" will appear in the display, - a buzzer will sound if the buzzer is switched on (see "Settings - Volume -Buzzer tones").
+- "Process finished" will appear in the display, - a buzzer will sound if the buzzer is switched on (see "Settings - Volume -Buzzer tones"), - the oven will switch itself off automatically.

-If you touch the Popcorn sensor 3, the oven will start with a set power level and duration.
+If you touch the Popcorn sensor 🐨 the microwave oven will start with a set power level and duration.